Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 Accuracy notes

-- Higher elevation lowers the boiling point of water, which slows collagen conversion and can lengthen the stall.
+- Higher elevation lowers the boiling point of water, which can change moisture loss, stall behavior, and tenderness targets.

 - You may need a slightly higher pit temperature or an earlier wrap to keep rendering on track.
 Always verify tenderness before you finish.